Minimum Digital Accessibility Standards

 3. Web sites and web applications developed internally or jointly with an external entity must utilize the most current recommended HTML, CSS, and JavaScript standards, as well as the WAI-ARIA 1.2 specification, according to the WAI-ARIA Authoring Practices 1.2.

-4. Non-Web ICT must apply WCAG 2.0 Level AA, as referenced in the Section 508 and the IITAA.
+4. Non-Web ICT must apply WCAG 2.1 Level AA.

 5. ICT that would best be described as information or communication devices must meet the requirements of Section 508 and the IITAA for non-software ICT.